jonnydgreen/event-management-service/docs/design.md

 - Vendor agnostic
 - Exports to all the major cloud providers
 - Provides tracing and metrics
+- Provides a Propagation API for distributed systems (not necessarily relevant here, but good for future proofing)
 - Will provide logging in the future too

 ### Testing